anoshi/snd/README.md

 # SEARCH AND DESTROY

+[SnD](https://steamcommunity.com/sharedfiles/filedetails/?id=1869880394) is a mod for the PC/Mac/Linux game [Running With Rifles](https://store.steampowered.com/app/270150/RUNNING_WITH_RIFLES/)

 This campaign-only game mode is based on Counter Strike's Bomb Defusal, Hostage Rescue, and Assassination missions.

 **Demolition** stages see Terrorists planting a bomb in one of two target areas.
 The Counter Terrorists must find and disarm it before it detonates.